Death of Émile Soleil: Discovery by a hiker

 The next day, the public prosecutor of Aix-en-Provence announced that investigators from the Forensic Science Department of the French National Gendarmerie had established by genetic identification that these were the bones of Émile, thus confirming his death.
-Initial analyses of the skull, which is missing the maxilla and a tooth, show post-mortem cracks, bites and small fractures, probably of animal origin.
+Initial analyses of the skull, which was missing the maxilla and a tooth, showed post-mortem cracks, bites, and small fractures, probably of animal origin.

 Resumption of the search

 The search was then relaunched near the site of the discovery.
-On Tuesday, April2, 2024, the prosecutor announced that clothing (a T-shirt, shoes and underwear) was found 150 m below the place where the skull was discovered, scattered over about ten meters.
+On Tuesday, 2 April, 2024, the prosecutor announced that clothing (a T-shirt, shoes and underwear) was found 150 m below the place where the skull was discovered, scattered over about ten meters.
 Soon after, a small bone fragment was found nearby.

-These discoveries have not yet made it possible to determine whether the body could have been moved, either by a third party or by natural elements, or the cause of death, but analyses are ongoing.
+These discoveries did not allow for determination of whether the body could have been moved, either by a third party or by natural elements, or the cause of death.

 2025 arrest

 The police announced that the maternal grandparents, as well as two of their children, were arrested over the toddler's disappearance and death.
 Two days later they were all released.
-However the prosecutor, Mr Blachon, said, that the line of investigation centered around Emile's family members was not yet fully closed.
-The prosecutor also stated for the first time that his team now believes that the clothes and remains were brought to the woods, where they were found, after having been there for a short period of time, before their discovery last spring.
+However, the prosecutor, Mr. Blachon, said that the line of investigation centered around Emile's family members was not yet fully closed.
+The prosecutor also stated for the first time that his team now believed that the clothes and remains were brought to the woods where they were found, and had only been there for a short time.

 Mr Blachon added that analysis of the toddler's skull showed traces of "violent facial trauma" which made it feasible that a third party must have been involved in the disappearance and death of Emile.
-This made the theory that the boy had wandered off by himself and died as a result of a fall, improbable.
+This made the theory that the boy had wandered off by himself and died as a result of a fall improbable.